 A comparison between Kirchner's works before and after the First World War highlights with dramatic effect the state of mind of a German intellectual.
 The cat is tense, the forward-pointing whiskers a clear sign of nervousness; and its tail looks as it is about to beat against the cushion.
 The animal's glaring eyes and the violent colors in the background, where the fabric seems to evoke explosive flashes of light, add to this painting's sense of tension.

 In this image Zuffi descriptively nails it--the kitty is agitated, restless, ready to detonate.
-One would try to pet this cat at one's own risk (I know this, for we have a similarly twitchy cat who can go from a hiss to a purr in less than 10 seconds).
+One would try to pet this cat at one's own risk (I know this, for we have a similarly twitchy cat who can go from a hiss to a purr--and back--in less than 10 seconds).

 I do love the background as well.
 The colors are quite at odds with the central image of the cat, but contribute to the overall discordance of the scene.